 With many people keen to travel more, especially to explore unique countries and cultures, there is a rise in independent travellers setting out on their own adventures.
-China is a destination growing in popularity for solo female travellers, it has 23 different provinces, a rich and varied landscape, a population of 1.3 billion people and some of the biggest and most exciting urban cities in the world.
+China is a destination growing in popularity for solo female travellers.
+The country has 23 different provinces, a rich and varied landscape, a population of 1.3 billion people, and some of the biggest and most exciting urban cities in the world.
 The capital of China, Beijing, is one of the most popular places to visit, and it is definitely not to be missed.

 Beijing has some of the most astounding cultural and natural spectacles to see throughout the whole of the country.
 No visit would be complete without seeing some of the world-famous landmarks, including The Great Wall of China – over 8,000km of walls stretching across the country and dating back to the 14th century Ming dynasty.
 If you want to visit the Great Wall when you’re in Beijing, the easiest section to visit is Badaling, but if you fancy somewhere a little quieter, try Mutianyu and Jiankou.

 Beijing also has the stunning Summer Palace, a beautiful and tranquil place with many famous sections, including the Kunming Lake and the Seventeen Arch Bridge, both renowned for their romanticism.
 You should also explore the Forbidden City, the ancient heart of Beijing and its most iconic sight.
-Home to emperors for over 500 years, the Forbidden City is a majestic example of Chinese culture, history and art.
-Not forgetting Tiananmen Square, Temple of Heaven, Wangfujing Night Market, Lama Temple – so many must-sees on your visit to Beijing.
+Home to emperors for over 500 years.
+The Forbidden City is a majestic example of Chinese culture, history and art – definitely a must-see on your visit to Beijing.

 WATCH OUT FOR THE TOURIST SCAMS